rackerlabs/support-how-to/content/cloud-servers/installing-xenserver-tools-on-next-generation-windows-cloud-servers.md

 To determine whether you need a newer version of XenServer Tools installed, check your current version under Programs and Features in the Windows control panel.

-If the listed version is less than 6.2 you should upgrade.
+If the listed version is older than 6.2 you should upgrade.

 Note that the upgrade will require a reboot of your instance to complete the process.